Changissnz/selfinterest/README.md

-out of principle, cannot be expected to act by that same principle for the same problem on another day, due not especially to their mortality since death is only once for the individual and their self, but to the coincidences and intentions that constitute differences nuanced as inputs, but for the outputs, not so much.
+out of principle, cannot be expected to act by that same principle for the same problem on another day, due not especially to their mortality since death is only once for the individual and their self, but to the coincidences and intentions that constitute differences as scant as nuanced as inputs, but for the outputs, not so much.